maps90/EcoEngine/README.md

 - Activate your theme
 - Go to: Settings / EcoEngine (menu on the left)
 - Check that your theme declares support for EcoEngine, and that it is not installed yet.
-- Click install (if something goes wrong during development you can always uninstall all values by clicking "unset all", then you can reinstall)
+- Click install (if something goes wrong during development you can always uninstall all values by clicking "unset all"), then you can reinstall)
 - Go to: Extensions/Themes/Settings
 - Check that all fields are displayed correctly
 - Enjoy